andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 sudden twists and turns and bursts of excitement when new innovations came.
 And in the end, the hopeful question "What if 10D was possible?" turned into "10D in 100ms, 40D in eight minutes."
-This post even includes simulations to prove that got 10D fast enough to run on easily on any modern browser.
-Furthermore, the whole journey became an adventure in the power of visualization combined with abstract thinking.
+This post even includes simulations to prove that we got 10D fast enough to run on easily on any modern browser.
+Even more, the whole journey became an adventure in the power of visualization combined with abstract thinking.